metametadata/clj-fakes/README.md

 ```

 ## Documentation
-More documentation can be found at [at project site](http://metametadata.github.io/clj-fakes/).
+More documentation can be found at [the project site](http://metametadata.github.io/clj-fakes/).

 ## Development notes
 Run Clojure tests: `$ lein test-refresh`